 “Authority without wisdom is like a heavy axe without an edge.
 Better to bruise than polish.”
 This quote, by Anne Bradstreet, summarizes what many PXPs are feeling.
 The leader’s authority without support is bruising the culture.
 What resources does your PXP need to be successful?
 Stop threatening and find at least one thing you can do to support your PXP in their role.

-The PXP Advisor course starts October 22nd.
-Provide your PXP with resources to set the vision, create a roadmap, and generate buy-in needed for success.
+Provide your PXP with resources to set the vision, create a roadmap, and generate buy-in needed for success with Baird Group’s PXP Advisor course.